Game On: Learn about the divisioning process that differentiates Special Olympics from other sport organizations.

 - Special Olympics Clothing Rental Form

 SONC Athlete Training Camp is designed to get athletes out onto the snow and practice their skills under skilled and professional ski instructors.
-Coaches can also register on this form to receive on-snow training on how to help their athletes in skiing or snowboarding.
+The training camp will be held on Sunday, December 2, 2018.
+Click here for more details.

 SONC Winter Games – Alpine Skiing and Snowboarding will be held January 6-7, 2019 in Boone and Blowing Rock.

 Special Olympics Southeast Winter Games – Alpine Skiing and Snowboarding is an additional competition opportunity for SONC athletes, as well as athletes from surrounding states.
-This event takes place in February of each year.
+This event will take place February 3-5, 2019.

 Host an Invitational